Hood To Coast Texas – Event

 REGISTRATION FEE: $800

-REGISTRATION PROCESS: Registration will open on November 8th, 2017 and will be first-come, first-served.
+REGISTRATION PROCESS: Registration will open at 12:01am PST on December 6th, 2017 and will be first-come, first-served.
 Click HERE to register.

 NEW IN 2018 – Participants must wear a reflective vest AT ALL TIMES.